OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 * Tool - Link

-### OMTG-ENV-002: Test validation and sanitization of input
+### OMTG-ENV-002: Testing Validation and Sanitization of Input

 #### Overview